Art by @ichimakesart

 "To what lies beneath the mask..."

-Fray is Nai’s shadow: a scar made flesh, born of loss, rage, and love.It happened in Ishgard, after her hands turned red with Haurchefant’s blood.
-Fray found her then - or perhaps she'd found Fray - not to comfort, but to name the ache she'd hidden, to whisper truths she dared not say aloud.Fray didn't coddle.
+It happened in Ishgard, after her hands turned red with Haurchefant’s blood.
+Fray found her then - or perhaps she'd found Fray - not to comfort, but to name the ache she'd hidden.
+To whisper truths she dared not say aloud.Fray didn't coddle.
 She called Nai a liar when Nai smiled through her grief, and mocked the title of hero when Nai couldn’t live up to it.
 But her words weren't cruelty; they were a request:"Listen to my voice.
 Listen to our heartbeat.
 Listen..."In Fray, Nai found the voice she had long buried: furious, wounded, and tired of pretending.
-Fray saw through her practiced grace and polite smiles and called out the rot beneath.
+Fray saw through Nai's practiced grace and polite smiles and called out the rot beneath.
 The parts that wanted to scream.
 That longed to be loved.
-That dreamed of warmth even while drenched in blood and ice.When the time came to say goodbye, they didn’t.
-Their blades sang, and Nai wept - not for loss, but for love.To Nai, Fray is terrifying.
-She loves her.
+That dreamed of warmth even while drenched in cold.When the time came to say goodbye, they didn’t.
+Their blades sang, and Nai wept - for loss, and for love.To Nai, Fray is terrifying.

 Like the voice in the abyss, that name in the dark.

-Relationship tropes: shadow-self / duality of love / trauma-bonding (literal) / healing through pain (literal) / tough love (literal) / self-ship (literal) / "you'll always be with me, we're one and the same" / forever together (literal) / hurt and comfort / "the monster loves me, i am the monster" / catharsis couple
+Relationship tropes: shadow-self / duality of love / trauma-bonding (literal) / healing through pain (literal) / tough love (literal) / self-ship (semi-literal) / "you'll always be with me, we're one and the same" / forever together (literal) / hurt and comfort / "the monster loves me, i am the monster" / catharsis couple

 Emet-Selch (Shadowbringers)